Rules & Regulations

 - No illegal or unlawful activity allowed.

 - No distribution of any printed material/flyers/advertisements, etc.

-- The Maryland Sheep & Wool Festival reserves the right to exclude from the Fairgrounds any person (exhibitor, spectator, vendor) who is in any manner disruptive or who exhibits inappropriate behavior that would disturb the public.
+- The Maryland Sheep & Wool Festival reserves the right to exclude from the fairgrounds any person (exhibitor, spectator, vendor, admission paying patron) who is in any manner disruptive or who exhibits inappropriate behavior that would disturb the public.
 Such behavior may include, but not be limited to, any public cursing, abusive, or belligerent language, or any language or conduct which causes others to feel threatened.
-The Festival may delegate such authority to impose any such sanction to its designated security officers.
+The Festival may delegate authority to impose any such sanction to its designated security officers.
 Said sanction shall also include the right to temporarily or permanently ban participation in future events.
 In the event a person who has paid admission to the fairgrounds is asked to leave the premises, such admission shall be refunded upon the person leaving the premises.

 ALL VIOLATORS WILL BE IMMEDIATELY ESCORTED FROM THE PREMISES.

 Animal Health Regulations

 **All exhibitors and vendors bringing livestock to the Festival**

 - All Maryland livestock must be accompanied by a Maryland Certificate of Veterinary Inspection (CVI) issued by an accredited veterinarian within ninety (90) days of the opening date of the Festival.